Professor of Geological and Environmental Sciences

 Over the years, I have developed an expertise in the general area of undergraduate education in the sciences and also in the area of geologic hazards (earthquakes, volcanoes, floods, etc.), generally, and those affecting New Jersey, specifically.
 For the latter area, I have been utilized as a media source (including CNN, PBS, FOXNews, WWOR, AP, UPI, Voice of America, New Jersey 101.5, New York Times, Los Angeles Times, Washington Post, Philadelphia Inquirer, Newark Star-Ledger, Trenton Times, Christian Science Monitor, The Guardian (UK), Jerusalem Post, and Singapore Strait Times) on numerous occasions.
 As a result of my broad geologic expertise and experience, I was appointed to a two-year term on the New Jersey Department of Environmental Protection Science Advisory Board for 2010-2012.

 From 1996 until 2011, I was the Rider University NCAA Faculty Athletics Representative and, as a result, I was extremely involved in a wide variety of athletic issues and projects on campus.
 These included serving on two NCAA Certification Self-Study Steering Committees and associated Compliance Certification Review Subcommittees, the Athletics Council, the Athletics Hall of Fame Selection Committee, the Rider University Strategic Planning Facilities Task Force, the Rider University Middle States Accreditation Institutional Resources Subcommittee, the Rider University Presidential Task Force on Alcohol, Personal Responsibility, and Student Life: Enforcement Subcommittee, numerous screening committees when hiring coaches and the Director of Athletics, and participating in many, many other committees, task forces, and projects across the University.
 I also represented Rider University as a member of the 2001 People to People Delegation to Cuba on Women in Sports, and have travelled recently to Costa Rica, Iceland (see photo below), the Galapagos Islands (twice) and Ecuador, Panama, and Peru as part of my team teaching for Rider's unique Nature's Business course.
-Finally, I was honored for teaching excellence by being selected for inclusion in the 2002 and 2007 editions of "Who's Who Among America's Teachers" and for outstanding service to the University by being awarded the Rider University 2005 Frank N. Elliot Award for Distinguished Service.
+Finally, I was honored for teaching excellence by being selected for inclusion in various editions of "Who's Who Among America's Teachers" and for outstanding service to the University by being awarded the Rider University 2005 Frank N. Elliot Award for Distinguished Service.

 If you desire even more details about my professional activities, check out my complete Curriculum Vitae (in .pdf format).
 If this relatively short biography hasn't bored you yet, my CV surely will!